The university is implementing the following guidelines to screen for, manage, and prepare for COVID-19 cases appearing on University campuses.

 - Each campus must establish a protocol to follow when a student or employee develops symptoms while onsite.
 Notification in accordance with the campus protocol must occur immediately.
 The student or employee must be safely isolated and required to leave the facility.

 - The university will not disclose the identity of any employee or student who is diagnosed with or is suspected of having COVID-19, except on a need-to-know basis.
 The university may also notify public health authorities if they learn that a student or employee has tested positive for COVID-19, and public health authorities have not already been notified, as this is a direct threat to public health.

-- As appropriate, students, employees, and the public will be made aware when confirmed COVID-19 cases are present on campus in the previous 14 days and considered to be a risk to campus safety.
+- As appropriate, students, employees, and the public will be made aware when confirmed COVID-19 cases have been present on campus in the previous 14 days, impact campus operations, and/or are considered to be a risk to campus safety.
 Any university closures or any restrictions in place to limit COVID-19 exposure (e.g., limited hours of operation) may be communicated in a manner that balances privacy with health and safety interests.
 The university has established communication protocols on how a confirmed, positive case of COVID-19 on a UH campus should be announced to the respective campus community.